ALTUS-Community/SolutionStarters/Reporting/Paginated/README.md

 ### 2024.07.18

--Fixed the error with DIM_Project instead of DIM_Projects in  Altus_Status_Report_Data_Model -Moved Altus_Project_Status_Report_Portrait to Archive folder as its not used -Moved Altus_PSR_1page to Archive folder as its not used.
+- Fixed the error with DIM_Project instead of DIM_Projects in  Altus_Status_Report_Data_Model
+- Moved Altus_Project_Status_Report_Portrait to Archive folder as its not used
+- Moved Altus_PSR_1page to Archive folder as its not used.

 ### 2023.07.21